28 Picture Styles for Canon - Professional Results for Cine, Video and Photo

 Does the Cook work for all Canon DSLR?

 It was tested with the 600D T3i and with the 5D Mark III, both with excellent results as you can see in the demo videos.
 Informations from internet says that the sensors in 600D, 550D, 650D, 700D, 60D and 7D are the same, so I believe it will work in these cameras also.
 About the other Canon EOS cameras, the Canon sensors and internal image processing are pretty equal in terms of light and color response in all EOS models, so I think all the people can use the Cook and no problem.
 Canon claims that the Picture Style Editor 184.108.40.206 is compatible with all EOS cameras which have custom picture styles slots.
 I started working with the 220.127.116.11 version which have the three panels and I finished the work with the latest 18.104.22.168 version which includes compatibility with latest EOS cameras.
 About the 5D Mark III, the maximum safe shadow lifting is the Cook5, for the 600D T3i the Cook6 works OK.

 Why did you set the sharpness at 2 instead of 0 in the Cook Picture Styles?

 The reason is to get a good local contrast and increase the perceived resolution.

 So, do you have a final word?

 Thanks very much for watching the video and reading the questions and answers.
+Please, consider also sharing about the Cook Picture Styles with your friends.
 If a Canon EOS is in your hands, Cook your images and enjoy!